Beastie Boys considering Coachella performance

 We know what you're thinking.
 No, Adam Horovitz has not begun a new career as a golf caddy.
 And, yes, he is wearing argyle socks.

 Horovitz rocked this look when he attended a screening of Schmatta, an HBO documentary about New York's garment district, at the HBO Theater in New York City on October 12.
-Horovitz' former brother-in-law, Donovan Leitch, was a consulting producer for the film.
+Horovitz's former brother-in-law, Donovan Leitch, was a consulting producer for the film.

 Photo by Jemal Countess